 You’ll earn 40,000 bonus points and a $100 Companion Flight Voucher after you spend at least $1,000 within 90 days of account opening.
 The Balance values Spirit points at 0.76 cents each on average when redeemed for flights, which means the bonus points are worth $304.

-While the face value of those miles may look meager, 40,000 points is nearly enough to book a round-trip flight with the airline (and possibly more if you score a deal).
+While the face value of those miles may look meager, 40,000 points is enough for most domestic trips.
+You might even have some left over.
 The companion flight voucher is a valuable addition, too.

 Earning Miles & Rewards